The Mifflin Equation:

 Simply plug in your numbers to find your RMR (Resting Metabolic Rate).
 This is the number of calories needed per day simply to keep alive and kicking.
 Next, multiply the resulting number by the factor that best fits your personal activity level.

 Anything lower than that number will result in weight loss.
+Higher?
+A chance of weight gain.
 How easy is that?
-Let's get started.
+Let’s get started.

 • For men: (10 x w) + (6.25 x h) - (5 x a) + 5